-The report was discussed in the 5 September GENVAL meeting.
-It has been amended following comments during the meeting and ensuing written contributions.
-The report will be discussed in the 3 October GENVAL meeting with a view to agreeing on it.
+The report was first discussed in the 5 September GENVAL meeting.
+It has been amended following comments during the meeting and afterwards.
+The report was agreed upon in the 3 October GENVAL meeting.

-Joint Action 97/827/JHA of December 1997 adopted by the Council on the basis of article K.3 of the Treaty on European Union, establishing a mechanism for evaluating the application and implementation at national level of international undertakings in the fight against organised crime (O.J.
+&lt;sup>1 Joint Action 97/827/JHA of December 1997 adopted by the Council on the basis of article K.3 of the Treaty on European Union, establishing a mechanism for evaluating the application and implementation at national level of international undertakings in the fight against organised crime (O.J.
 L 344, 15.12.1997).

-Since 1 July 2010 the responsibilities for this process have been transferred to the Working Party on General Matters including Evaluations (GENVAL).
+&lt;sup>2 Since 1 July 2010 the responsibilities for this process have been transferred to the Working Party on General Matters including Evaluations (GENVAL).